wavefrontHQ/docs/pages/doc/alerts_manage.md

 <tbody>
 <tr>
 <td width="40%">
-If your query itself has a boolean result (0 or 1), you include the threshold in the query itself.<br><br> In the example screenshot on the right, the threshold is 6000.
+If your data query follows the format <code><expression> <comparisonOperator> <constant></code>, for example <code>myCPU < 45000</code>, the query itself alreadyincludes the query.<br><br> In the example screenshot on the right, the threshold is 6000.
 Notice how the hover text shows either 0 or 1 for the different time series.
 </td>
 <td width="60%" markdown="span">![screenshot of options in step 5](images/alert_boolean_query.png) </td></tr>
 <tr>